How to request a traffic or pedestrian signal

 Anyone can request a signal by calling 3-1-1 or using the online system.

 - Be farther than 300 feet from an existing signal.
 Placing signals within 300 feet creates many traffic problems and is prohibited without just cause.

-- Be more than 2 years since evaluated or studied previously.
-If a location has been evaluated or studied within the past 2 years, it will not be re-evaluated unless a significant change to the previous traffic patterns is anticipated.
+- Be more than two years since evaluated or studied previously.
+If a location has been evaluated or studied within the past two years, it will not be re-evaluated unless a significant change to the previous traffic patterns is anticipated.
 For example, if a large multifamily development or large grocery store opens in the area and significantly impacts traffic at the requested location.

 Signal Request Evaluation

 All signal requests that meet the above requirements are eligible for evaluation for further study.

 For pedestrian signals, we evaluate each location based on pedestrian:

 For traffic signals, we evaluate each location based on: